ageyev/ageyev.github.io/docs/UN/veto_power.md

 In this way, we will have a functioning mechanism to overcome the veto power of the permanent members of the Security Council.

-This is important, first and foremost, for the adoption of Security Council decisions on the use of armed forces under the UN flag to suppress aggression by the Russian Federation against Ukraine.
+This mechanism is crucial for enabling the Security Council to adopt decisions authorizing the use of armed forces under the UN flag to suppress aggression, such as that by the Russian Federation against Ukraine.

 ---